DanielKharitonov/GBI_Git_Instruction/instruction_git.md

 Or enter command with index next commit, what you want see.

+If you want to go to another branch, enter command:

+    git checkout <branch_name>

 ## Viewing the changes

 Enter command to show changes between last commit and present file: